IDMNYU/DM1123-VFS-FA16-DUFF/design_movements_show_and_tells.md

 * Select a design movement during class
 * An excellent starting point for research for some (not all movements) is [http://www.designishistory.com/home](http://www.designishistory.com/home) and obviously images.google.com
 * Create an **8 minutes or less** presentation (pdf, powerpoint, keynote, quicktime, etc.) that shows and discusses your design movement.
+* Concentrate primarily on 2D but you can include 3D objects if you choose.
 * Cite your sources.
 * Decide whether or not you want to mirror your presentation or not (if you're using presentation tools)
   * Get familiar with your display preferences